Comics by comiXology Review: Best Cross-Platform Comic Book Reader Store

 Comics by comiXology

-Considered by many to be the best comic book app… and for the cross-platform, cross-publisher store, I agree.
+Considered by many to be the best comic book reader store app… and for the cross-platform, cross-publisher store, I agree.
 This flagship service has been at the forefront since the beginning and largely responsible for my move to digital comics.
 This is your ultimate guide to Comics by comiXology with videos, screenshots and more: